QuICC/Model-BoussinesqShellRTC/Readme.md

 ## General background profiles

-**The following functionalities are currently implemented only for the Explicit models, and not for the SplitEqaution formalism.**

 The parameters $\alpha$ (`alpha`) and $\beta$ (`beta`) can be used to set up general gravity and background temperature profiles.
 The following are currently implemented:

 ### Gravity: